-PCSSC is a wholly-owned subsidiary of the Parent Company through PGMC and was registered with the SEC on June 4, 2013.
+PGMC wholly owns PCSSC, a company registered with the SEC on June 4, 2013.
 Its primary purpose is to conduct and carry on the business of inter-island shipping, including chartering, hiring, leasing, or otherwise acquiring tug and barge, self-propelled barges or landing craft transport/tank (LCT) or other ships or vessels, together with equipment, appurtenances and furniture therefor; and to employ the same in the conveyance and carriage of ores, minerals, goods, wares and merchandise of every kind and description.
 PCSSC's principal office address is the same as that of the Parent Company.

 In April 2014 and June 2014, PCSSC's LCT 3 and 4, and LCT 1, 2 and 5, respectively, were registered with the Maritime Industry Authority (MARINA), under the Department of Transportation, the former being the agency responsible for integrating the development, promotion and regulation of maritime industry in the Philippines.
-These shipping equipment are classified as cargo ships and are engaged primarily in coastwise trading with licenses that are valid until 2025.
+In August 2024, PCSSC's newly acquired LCT 6, 7 and 8 were registered with the MARINA.
+These shipping equipment are classified as cargo ships and are primarily engaged in coastwise trading with licenses that remain valid during operations.